jrjones/blog.jrj.org/_posts/2009-04-25-needs-vs-wants-and-belated-commentary-re-tax-protests.md

 date: 2009-04-25 01:10
 author: jrj
 comments: true
-categories: [Economics, Politics, Protests, Sense of Entitlement, Taxes]
+tags: [Economics, Politics, Protests, Sense of Entitlement, Taxes]
+category: Economics
 ---
 I was sitting in a cafe yesterday, and I couldn’t help but overhear a conversation between two women in their mid 30’s.
 They were discussing the economy, and were being a bit over-dramatic about the impact it’s having on their families.